 Between the RSRA and the Phase 1 ESA, you should use the right product for the project at hand.
 This means talking through your project with us and letting us make an informed suggestion.
 You can then go back to your lender and ask them what they require and if they say “Phase 1 ESA” maybe push back a little.
 The RSRA is a great product when used correctly and is a perfectly safe tool to lend with.
 It’s faster and less expensive, what’s not to like?

-If you need a RSRA on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a RSRA, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed Small Business Administration (SBA) Standard Operating Procedure 50 10 6 on any sort of commercial or industrial property.
+Our Assessments meet the requirements of all commercial lenders and government agencies such as the SBA, Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.